1 April 202610 min read

 Key Takeaways

-• The GP SJT is the sole selection criterion — no interview, no portfolio, no CV review
+• The National Entry Assessment (Casper) is the sole selection criterion, no interview, no portfolio, no CV review

 AGPT 2027 intake: what has changed?

-The 2027 AGPT intake follows the streamlined selection model introduced in 2025, where the Situational Judgement Test (SJT) replaced the previous multi-component process of interviews, portfolio review, and referee reports.
-If you are applying for GP training for the first time, the good news is that the pathway is straightforward: submit your application, prove your eligibility, sit the SJT, and receive an offer based on your score and training region preferences.
+The 2027 AGPT intake follows the streamlined selection model introduced in 2025, where the RACGP National Entry Assessment (a situational judgement test delivered by Acuity Insights under the Casper brand) replaced the previous multi-component process of interviews, portfolio review, and referee reports.
+If you are applying for GP training for the first time, the good news is that the pathway is straightforward: submit your application, prove your eligibility, sit the assessment, and receive an offer based on your score and training region preferences.

 For the 2027 intake, applications are managed through the RACGP website.
-The window opened in early March 2026 and closes on 14 April 2026.
-If you are reading this before the deadline, act now — late applications are not accepted under any circumstances.
+The main application window opens 10:00am AEDT Tuesday 3 March 2026 and closes 11:30pm AEST Tuesday 14 April 2026.
+A second application intake (limited places) opens 10:00am AEST Tuesday 7 July 2026 and closes 11:30pm AEST Tuesday 28 July 2026.
+Late applications are not accepted under any circumstances.

 Application deadline

-RACGP AGPT applications for the 2027 intake close 14 April 2026.
-There is no extension.
-If you miss this deadline, you will need to wait for the 2028 intake cycle.
+RACGP AGPT main intake applications for the 2027 program close 11:30pm AEST 14 April 2026.
+There is no extension on the main intake.
+If you miss this deadline, the 2027 second application intake opens 7–28 July 2026 with limited remaining places (sittings in August, outcomes by 21 September 2026).
+Otherwise you will need to wait for the 2028 cycle.

 Eligibility requirements